nicsuzor/wikijuris/ausip/patent-registration.markdown

 ### Prior Art Base

 Historically, the prior art base was confined to documents and acts that were made available within Australia. [^AUTOREPLACEDPatentsAct1952CthENDREPLACE] The Patents Amendment Act 2001 (Cth) extended the breadth of the prior art base to include a worldwide comparison of all documents and acts available.
-[^AUTOREPLACEDPatentsAct1952CthENDREPLACE]:  //Patents Act 1952// Cth
+[^AUTOREPLACEDPatentsAct1952CthENDREPLACE]:  _Patents Act 1952_ Cth

-**Video overview by Tracey Bryan on [Prior Art Base](https://www.youtube.com/watch?v=QaJdiagcO_o).**
+**Video overview by Tracey Bryan on [Prior Art Base](https:_www.youtube.com/watch?v=QaJdiagcO_o).**

 One of the key ways to determine if a patent has been anticipated by content within the prior art base is to apply the reverse infringement test.
-The reverse infringement test was established in //Meyers Taylor Pty Ltd v Vicarr Industries Ltd//. [^AUTOREPLACED1977137CLR228ENDREPLACE]
+The reverse infringement test was established in _Meyers Taylor Pty Ltd v Vicarr Industries Ltd_. [^AUTOREPLACED1977137CLR228ENDREPLACE]
 [^AUTOREPLACED1977137CLR228ENDREPLACE]:  (1977) 137 CLR 228
 His Honour Aickin J stated at 235:

  > “The basic test for anticipation… is the same as that for infringement… whether the alleged anticipation would, if the patent were valid, constitute an infringement.”

 The prior art must disclose all the essential features of the invention as claimed. [^AUTOREPLACEDNicaroHoldingsPtyLtdvMartinEngineeringCo199091ALR513at517ENDREPLACE] It is not permissible to “mosaic” the prior art information to invalidate a patent. [^AUTOREPLACEDMinnesotaMiningManufacturingCovBeiersdorf1980144CLR253ENDREPLACE] However, reading together different publications is permissible where it is plain there is incorporation by reference, for example because an invention may involve putting things that exist together in a new way that hasn’t been done before. [^AUTOREPLACEDNicaroHoldingsPtyLtdvMartinEngineering199091ALR513ENDREPLACE]
-[^AUTOREPLACEDNicaroHoldingsPtyLtdvMartinEngineeringCo199091ALR513at517ENDREPLACE]: //Nicaro Holdings Pty Ltd v Martin Engineering Co* (1990)// 91 ALR 513 at 517
+[^AUTOREPLACEDNicaroHoldingsPtyLtdvMartinEngineeringCo199091ALR513at517ENDREPLACE]: _Nicaro Holdings Pty Ltd v Martin Engineering Co* (1990)_ 91 ALR 513 at 517

-[^AUTOREPLACEDMinnesotaMiningManufacturingCovBeiersdorf1980144CLR253ENDREPLACE]: //Minnesota Mining & Manufacturing Co v Beiersdorf (1980)// 144 CLR 253
+[^AUTOREPLACEDMinnesotaMiningManufacturingCovBeiersdorf1980144CLR253ENDREPLACE]: _Minnesota Mining & Manufacturing Co v Beiersdorf (1980)_ 144 CLR 253
-[^AUTOREPLACEDNicaroHoldingsPtyLtdvMartinEngineering199091ALR513ENDREPLACE]: //Nicaro Holdings Pty Ltd v Martin Engineering (1990)// 91 ALR 513
+[^AUTOREPLACEDNicaroHoldingsPtyLtdvMartinEngineering199091ALR513ENDREPLACE]: _Nicaro Holdings Pty Ltd v Martin Engineering (1990)_ 91 ALR 513

 An inventor who discloses his/her invention to the public before the priority date will anticipate his or her own invention.
 This may result in the invention lacking novelty.
 However, disclosure of an invention to a person who is subject to an obligation of confidence will not destroy novelty.
 There is also a grace period where an applicant can file a complete patent application within 12 months of the disclosure and still be granted a patent. [^AUTOREPLACEDPAs24ENDREPLACE]
-[^AUTOREPLACEDPAs24ENDREPLACE]: //PA// s 24
+[^AUTOREPLACEDPAs24ENDREPLACE]: _PA_ s 24

-**Video overview by Jacob Corbett on[Novelty in patents and the reverse infringement test](https://www.youtube.com/watch?v=KdTOAoZmveg).**
+**Video overview by Jacob Corbett on[Novelty in patents and the reverse infringement test](https:_www.youtube.com/watch?v=KdTOAoZmveg).**

 ### Disregarding Certain Types of Public Information

-Section 24 of the //Act// states that a person making a decision can disregard certain types of information made publicly available through any publication or use of an invention, provided the patent application is made within 12 months of such publication.
+Section 24 of the _Act_ states that a person making a decision can disregard certain types of information made publicly available through any publication or use of an invention, provided the patent application is made within 12 months of such publication.
 This section applies to both the question of novelty an inventive/innovative step.

 This is invoked where an inventor, patentee or predecessor in title self-publishes the patent.
 This covers circumstances where an inventor has inadvertently disclosed their invention prior to seeking patent protection.
 A complete patent application must be filed within 12 months of the disclosure.